juyongjiang/CodeUp/README.md

 ```

 ## Inference (`generate.py`)

-This file reads the foundation model (i.e., Llama2 7B) from the Hugging Face model hub and the LoRA weights from `codeup-peft-llama-2/7b`, and runs a `Gradio interface` for inference on a specified input.
-Users should treat this as an example code for using the model and modify it as needed.
+This script loads the foundation model from the Hugging Face model hub and retrieves the LoRA weights from `codeup-peft-llama-2/7b`.
+It then sets up a `Gradio interface` to perform inference on a given input.
+This example code is intended for demonstration purposes, and users are encouraged to modify it according to their needs.

 ```bash
 python generate.py \